oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/prioritize-recall-evidence/prioritize-recall-evidence.md

 ## Introduction

-Priya Nair, a Customer Signals Analyst, is listening to reports that do not use the same words.
-One customer says “too hot to touch,” another reports an electrical smell, and another sees an E7 code before shutoff.
-Other complaints mention packaging, cosmetics, or an unrelated product.
-If Priya searches only for exact terms, the strongest evidence can disappear in the noise.

-Your mission is to find the complaints that describe the same B-482 thermal pattern, even when the wording changes.
-You will ensure native vector columns, use the loaded `all_MiniLM_L12_v2.onnx` model to generate embeddings inside Oracle AI Database 26ai, and rank exposed complaints with `VECTOR_DISTANCE`.
-You will then join those semantic matches to structured JSON observations.
-The differentiator is that meaning-based ranking and the underlying evidence stay together in the database, where the recall filter still controls which complaints can enter the result.
+Kevin asks, “Which return complaints support the thermal-risk decision?”
+Customers do not describe the same problem in the same words.
+Exact keyword searches can miss a report of an electrical smell, an E7 code, or a cooker that is too hot to touch.

+David's design keeps complaint text, structured observations, and recall eligibility together.
+Semantic ranking identifies similar descriptions, but the B-482 exposure filter and JSON observations remain part of the database query.
+A related phrase alone does not authorize unrelated complaints into the result.

+Tim uses the loaded ONNX model to create vectors in Oracle AI Database, ranks complaint chunks with `VECTOR_DISTANCE`, and joins the matches back to the JSON evidence.
+He explains the distinction Kevin needs: vector search finds meaning; the database still controls which evidence is valid for this recall.

-By the end of the lab, the approved context will prioritize complaints `9001`, `9002`, `9006`, `9003`, and `9007`, while excluding the unrelated B-900 complaint.
-Priya can hand the response team a ranked signal with observable supporting details.
+By the end of the lab, Kevin has a ranked evidence set led by complaints `9001`, `9002`, `9006`, `9003`, and `9007`, with unrelated B-900 evidence excluded.
+Tim will use this approved context in the assistant.

 Estimated Time: 15 minutes